KMnO4-H2SO4-Winston/test/README.md

 # SolveEquations
-Use to solve linear equation in one unknown
+this program use to solve linear equation in one unknown